MeriMorganov/Tic-Tac-Toe/README.md

 ## About

-These projects are used to showcase my workflow as a Software Engineer with a bit of an art side.
+These projects are used to showcase my portfolio as a Software Engineer with a bit of an art side.
 Linkedin: https://www.linkedin.com/in/meri-morganov-43818a21/
 ArtStation: https://www.artstation.com/merimorganov
 Youtube: https://www.youtube.com/@MeriMorganov/videos